techidaily/site-youtube-zero/source/_posts/ed-in-2024-leading-10-sound-intensification-apps-for-multiple-systems.md

 ![letasoft sound booster](https://images.wondershare.com/filmora/article-images/3-letasoft-sound-booster.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 5\.
 [Froyosoft Sound Booster (Mac)](https://froyosoft.com/soundbooster.php)

 Froyosoft Sound Booster is made for macOS users so they can boost video and audio file volumes.
 Individual application volumes can also be adjusted with the help of the Froyosoft Sound Booster.
 The good thing about this booster is that it is free for all users and it is 100% safe - you will not get any virus on your PC.
 You can download it from their website and increase the volume as high as you want to.
 So, get ready to get a clear and enhanced sound with the help of this app!